-The most important difference is that we didn’t need to explicitly load the surrounding actors, since there is a Spring’s context in place.
-If we create new filters, new controller advices, or any other actor participating in the request-response process, it will get automatically injected in our test so we don’t need to take care of the manual configuration here.
-There is no fine-grain control of what to use in our test, but it’s closer to what happens in reality: when we load our application, all this stuff gets automatically injected and configured.
+The most important difference is that we didn’t need to explicitly load the surrounding actors since there is a Spring’s context in place.
+If we create new filters, new controller advices, or any other actor participating in the request-response process, we will get them automatically injected in our test.
+Therefore, we don’t need to take care of the manual configuration here.
+There is no fine-grain control over what to use in our test, but it’s closer to what happens in reality.
+When we run our application, all this stuff is there by default.

-You can see here a small transition to what some people could say it’s an integration test.
+You can see here a small transition to Integration Testing.
 In this case, we’re testing the filter and the controller advice out-of-the-box without making any reference to them.
-If we include in the future any other class intervening the request-response flow, it would participate in this test as well.
-Since more than a class’ behavior is included here, you could classify it as an Integration Test between those classes.
-The line is blurry though: on the other hand, you could argue that there is only one Controller being tested here, but you need the extra configuration provided by those classes to have the full behavior of it.
+If we would include in the future any other class intervening the request-response flow, it would participate in this test as well.

 In Spring you can write outside-server tests for REST controllers using a